 If you do not have an address (your own; or a friend, family or supporter who can house you), the Home Office have the power to provide accommodation in “exceptional circumstances” if this is needed to ensure someone’s liberty.

-At the time of writing, there is no process for applying for accommodation because of “exceptional circumstances”.
 You will need to try and show that you meet the test for exceptional circumstances accommodation when you apply for bail from the Home Office or the Tribunal.
 The BID bail guidebook says you must show that:

 - You do not have any friends, family, people in the community, charities or other organisations who can accommodate you if you are released on bail